The Modern Attack Surface

 Welcome to the Modern Era of Cyber Exposure

-Cyber Exposure builds on the roots of Vulnerability Management, designed for traditional assets such as IT endpoints and on-premises infrastructure, moving from identifying bugs and misconfigurations and expanding to the following:
+Cyber Exposure builds on the roots of Vulnerability Management for traditional IT applications, endpoints and systems, moving from identifying bugs and misconfigurations and expanding to the following:

-Live discovery of any digital asset across any computing environment
+Live discovery of every modern asset across any computing environment

 Continuous visibility into where an asset is secure, or exposed, and to what extent

-Measurement of Cyber Exposure as a key risk metric for strategic decision support
+Apply Cyber Exposure data as a key risk metric for strategic decision support

 Addressing the full